slam/historical_volatility_calculator/README.md

-# Multi-Period Volatility Calculator
+# Historical Volatility Calculator

-This Python script calculates the historical volatility of stocks, ETFs, and other tradable securities over multiple time periods (1-year, 3-year, and 5-year).
-It uses daily return data to compute annualized volatility for a list of specified ticker symbols.
+This Python script calculates the historical volatility of ETFs over multiple time periods (1-year, 3-year, and 5-year).
+It uses daily return data to compute annualized volatility for a predefined list of Vanguard ETFs.

 ## Features

-- Fetches historical price data for any ticker symbol using the yfinance library
+- Fetches historical price data using the yfinance library with improved reliability
 - Calculates annualized volatility for 1-year, 3-year, and 5-year periods
+- Includes retry logic with exponential backoff for handling rate limits
+- Provides progress indicators during processing
-- Outputs results in a format easy to copy into spreadsheet software
+- Outputs results in a tab-separated format for easy copying into spreadsheets

 ## Requirements